thedoggybrad/NewsOrgOnMastodonSystem/README.md

 [TheDoggyBrad Software Labs](https://github.com/thedoggybrad)

 ## Disclaimer
-We have no connection to the news/mediaborganizations listed below.
+We have no connection to the news/media organizations listed below.
 We just fetch their public RSS Feed and let Mastofeed publish it to the respective Mastodon accounts.

 ## Credits
 Thanks for [Mastofeed](https://mastofeed.org) for providing the service that sends the actual news from the RSS Feeds of various news organizations as a post to Mastodon.